Databases - Managed Databases

 The default user cannot be changed or removed, though the password can be reset at any time.

 You are not able to access the underlying operating system of a database cluster.
+Configuration files (such as

 Live replicas or standby nodes for a high availability Managed Database cluster cannot be created or hosted outside of Linode’s Managed Database service.